TrojanSports - Florida starting OL Ethan White announces transfer to USC

 White is USC's third offseason OL portal addition, including his former Florida teammate Michael Tarquin and Washington state starting left tackle Jarrett Kingston.

-Sixth year senior Justin Dedich has already announced he's returning and will move from left guard to start at center.
+Sixth year senior Justin Dedich has already announced he's returning and will move from right guard to start at center.

 The Trojans also return redshirt Junior starter Jonah Monheim, who is expected to move from right tackle to right guard; redshirt sophomore mason mouthy, who started four games between right and left tackle; and redshirt Junior Courtland Ford, who opened last season in a starting timeshare at LT before losing his job to Haskins and Murphy.